Healthy Homes Assessment Belmont

 Draught Stopping Belmont

-If a draught could be noticed from gaps that are not adequate or holes the area needs to be closed.
+If a draught could be felt from unreasonable gaps or holes the area needs to be closed.

 What are unreasonable gaps and holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections